 The size and shape of the teeth can have as much to do with the appearance of your smile as anything that the orthodontist does with braces during treatment.
-Sometimes the teeth themselves must be altered slightly to give the best orthodontic result.
-Interproximal reduction is one procedure that your doctor might use to help give you your best result.
+Sometimes the teeth themselves must be altered to give the best orthodontic result.
+Interproximal reduction is one procedure that your orthodontist may use to make the teeth fit and look their best.

-Interproximal reduction (IPR) is a quick and easy procedure during which your orthodontist uses some very precise tools to change the shape and size of your teeth, primarily on the sides where they touch each other.
+Interproximal reduction (IPR) is a simple procedure during which your orthodontist uses very precise tools to change the shape and size of your teeth, primarily on the sides where they touch each other.
 This is done for three reasons.
 First, the upper or lower sets of teeth may be naturally the wrong size and don’t fit together well.
 Second, the shape of individual teeth may not allow them to lay next to each other ideally.
-This can adversely affect the appearance of a smile even though the bite may fit perfectly.
-Third, IPR is used in cases of mild crowding so that the removal of teeth can be avoided.
+This can adversely affect the appearance of a smile even though the teeth may fit perfectly.
+And third, IPR is used in cases of mild crowding so that the removal of teeth can be avoided.

-There are two options for correcting a Bolton discrepancy – making the teeth in the small arch bigger (composites, veneers, or crowns) or making the size of the teeth in the big arch smaller (interproximal reduction).
+There are two options for correcting a Bolton discrepancy – making the teeth in the smaller arch bigger (composites, veneers, or crowns) or making the size of the teeth in the bigger arch smaller (interproximal reduction).
 In most patients there is plenty of extra enamel between the teeth.
-Using very thin diamond encrusted tools, your orthodontist can polish away small amounts of enamel to help your teeth fit better.
+Using very thin diamond embedded tools, your orthodontist can polish away small amounts of enamel to allow your teeth to fit better.
 This is a quick, painless procedure than can be done without anesthesia.
 Not only does it solve the size problem, it is a far more permanent solution than adding artificial materials to the natural teeth in the smaller arch.

 The last reason for using IPR is when there is too much crowding to align the teeth as they are, but not enough to justify removing any.
-This procedure is a key part of aligner therapy (Invisalign) where crowding problems are usually only mild to moderate and removing teeth is not desired.
 Interproximal reduction not only reduces crowding, it also creates smooth, flat surfaces that keep the teeth straight better after the braces have come off.
 Substantial amounts of space can be created by removing only tiny amounts of tooth structure from multiple teeth.
 If only ¼ mm of enamel is polished from each side of the six lower front teeth, the total amount of space created is 3mm!

 Research supports the use of interproximal reduction by showing no increased decay on the altered surfaces, greater stability after treatment, and no increase in sensitivity when the amount of enamel removed is kept within reasonable limits.
 Ask your orthodontist if interproximal reduction is right for your particular situation.